SQL scalar functions

 EXTRACT(unit FROM timestamp_expr) | Extracts a time part from expr , returning it as a number.
 Unit can be EPOCH, MICROSECOND, MILLISECOND, SECOND, MINUTE, HOUR, DAY (day of month), DOW (day of week), ISODOW (ISO day of week), DOY (day of year), WEEK (week of year), MONTH, QUARTER, YEAR, ISOYEAR, DECADE, CENTURY or MILLENNIUM.
 Units must be provided unquoted, like EXTRACT(HOUR FROM __time) . |

 FLOOR(timestamp_expr TO unit) | Rounds down a timestamp, returning it as a new timestamp.
-Unit can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |
+The unit parameter must be unquoted and can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |

 CEIL(timestamp_expr TO unit) | Rounds up a timestamp, returning it as a new timestamp.
-Unit can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |
+The unit parameter must be unquoted and can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |

-TIMESTAMPDIFF(unit, timestamp1, timestamp2) | Returns the (signed) number of unit between timestamp1 and timestamp2 .
-Unit can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |
+TIMESTAMPDIFF(unit, timestamp1, timestamp2) | Returns a signed number of unit between timestamp1 and timestamp2 .
+The unit parameter must be unquoted and can be SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, or YEAR. |

 Reduction functions